-- Using the saving to pay off any credit cards or other debt - It's also a great opportunity to get ahead if you can continue to make the same repayments on your mortgage. - If you prefer to have access to your money, why not let it build up in an offset account and reduce the amount you pay on the loan's interest. - Think about switching from an interest only loan to principal and interest and pay off the debt more quickly. - Talk to your bank or lender and find the best rate.
+- Using the saving to pay off any credit cards or other debt - It's also a great opportunity to get ahead if you can continue to make the same repayments on your mortgage. - If you are maximising your SASS contributions, you may like to consider making some top up contributions to another superannuation fund and make the most of your concessional contributions cap. - If you prefer to have access to your money, why not let it build up in an offset account and reduce the amount you pay on the loan's interest. - Think about switching from an interest only loan to principal and interest and pay off the debt more quickly. - Talk to your bank or lender and find the best rate.
 Don't be afraid to change providers however research what making changes means to you.